technique

 Ready to Move Better?

 I teach body movement fundamentals in every beginner Bachata Sensual class in JLT.
-Whether you are starting from zero or refining your waves, my instruction meets you where you are.
+Whether you are starting from zero, comparing dance classes in Dubai, or refining your waves, my instruction meets you where you are.

 Book your class today: WhatsApp me to reserve your spot